thomas-bottesch/phd_experiments/README.md

 # PhD Experiments
 This repository provides the means to easily reproduce the experimental results of my PhD thesis.

 To reproduce the results a Linux machine is needed.
-The following procedure was only tested on Ubuntu 18.04 but should work on other Debian Linux machines.
+The following procedure was tested on Ubuntu 18.04 but should also work on other Debian Linux machines.

 The experiments can be reproduced by executing just one command.
 Executing the command will do the following:
-* Download and install all software required to run the tests (This requires installing via apt get using sudo)
+* Download and install all libraries required to run the tests (This requires installing via apt get using sudo)
+* Download and install miniconda
-* Create the environment to run the test
+* Create the environment to run the test (miniconda environment)
-* Install specific versions of all required dependencies (numpy, sklearn, fcl)
+* Install specific versions of all required python-dependencies (numpy, sklearn, fcl) in the environment
 * Automatically download the datasets that were used in the PhD experiments
+* Set the priority of the process running the experiments to very high (using renice) to lower the probability of other processes interfering with the experiments
-* Execute the experiment
+* Execute the experiment for a specific algorithm
 * Create the results as latex files

 # Steps to run the experiments